-- Is there a need for a tire collection event in the county? - Are other organizations and agencies already coordinating special collection events within the county? - If yes, do they serve a specific area or the whole county? - What possible locations in the community could be used for an event?

-• Are there local recyclers for the materials collected?
+- Is there a need for a special collection event in the county? - What waste types are already being collected and what types need to be collected? - Are other organizations and agencies already coordinating special collection events within the county? - If yes, do they serve a specific area or the whole county? - What possible locations in the community could be used for an event? - Are there local recyclers for the materials collected?